jaen/custom-module-loaders/README.md

 ## How to run this

 You need to have Java (obviously) ant, maven and npm installed locally for this to run (as well as wget and git but if you checked out this repo there's a quite high chance you already have them anyway).
-No Clojure/Clojurescript/lein/boot needed.
+On this branch you also need lein to create reagent jar.

 If you have, then fire up your shell, type
 ```